genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 :::

 ### The monorepo
 This is a [lerna managed](https://lerna.js.org/) monorepo.
 One possible definition of a monorepo is a single repository containing multiple distinct projects, with well-defined relationships.
-In our case, it basically means your backend and frontend code will reside in the same repo in different folders.
+In our case, it basically means your back-end and front-end code reside in the same repo in different folders.
 The web code is in the **client/web** folder.

 :::info web frameworks
 Genesis components are standards-based Web Components, making them compatible with almost any modern web framework such as Angular, React or Vue.